eugenebaraka/West-Nile-Virus-EDA/README.md

-# West Nile Virus EDA
+# West Nile Virus Prediction

 In this repo, I conduct an Exploratory Data Analysis on a subset of the Western Nile Virus dataset found on [Kaggle](https://www.kaggle.com/competitions/predict-west-nile-virus/data).